 Nothing can prepare you for Bhutan.
 It's like nowhere else you've been.
 It has a magic about it that's indescribable.
 The quiet smiles.
 The natural rhythms of life.
-The temples that seem to challenge the Himalayas.
-The mystery of Buddhism.
+The temples that seem to challenge the heights of the Himalaya.
 The crisp air.
-The striking mountains always looming, protecting.
-It's a people rooted in history and yet changing with the times.
-It's not Shangri-La - it's more real than that.
+The people rooted in history and yet changing with the times.
+It's not Shangri-La—it's more real than that.
 It's a country balancing the modern with the ancient.
 It's what you've pictured and what you couldn't have imagined.
 Let's tread gently and leave it just as we found it.

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.